Frequently Asked Questions

 Training Materials.
 Will I get handouts/material?

-Yes, you will receive the presentations and additional material in digital form for download.
-We use a Moodle learning platform with ECQA standardized learning material.
+Yes, you will receive the presentations and additional material in digital form for download, if you register for the full 4-Days-Package.
+We use a Moodle learning platform with ECQA standardized learning material, and a Ruzuku platform for other TSS materials.

 Ask questions.
 Can I also talk about and ask questions concerning my particular problems with terminology management?